janelia-flyem/dvid/README.md

     % dvid -webclient=/path/to/dvid-webclient -datastore=/path/to/datastore/dir serve

 You can then modify the web client code and refresh the browser to see the changes.

+### Server tuning for big data (optional but recommended)

+Particularly when using leveldb variants, we recommend modifying default "max open files" and also avoiding extra disk head seeks by turning off *noatime*, which records the last accessed time for all files.
+See [this explanation on the basho page](http://docs.basho.com/riak/latest/ops/advanced/backends/leveldb/#Tuning-LevelDB)

+First, make sure you allow a sufficient number of open files.
+This can be checked via the "ulimit -n" command in Linux and Mac.
+We suggest raising this to 65535 on Linux and at least 8192 on a Mac.
+You might have to modify the
+(1024 has proven sufficient for Teravoxel datasets on 64-bit Linux using standard leveldb but this had to be raised to several thousand even for 50 Gigavoxel datasets on Mac.)

+    % ulimit -n 65535

+Second, disable access-time updates for the mount with your DVID data.
+In Linux, you can add the *noatime* mounting option to /etc/fstab for the partition holding your data.
+The line for the mount holding your DVID data should like something like this:

+    /dev/mapper/vg0-lv_data    /dvid/data     xfs      *noatime*,nobarrier     1 2

+Then remount the disk:

+    % mount /dvid/data -o remount

 ## Simple Example